Science allows us to make sense of the world around us.

 “People who are part of marginalized groups deserve equal access to science and all of the mind-blowing discoveries that it has to offer,” Voelker said.

-With this ambition, along with a detailed plan, Voelker has been selected for the 2018 President’s Prize.
-It’s Ohio State’s highest recognition given to exceptional students who want to make the world a better place.
+With this ambition, along with a detailed plan, Voelker was selected as a recipient of the 2018 President’s Prize last fall.
+The Prize is Ohio State’s highest recognition given to exceptional students who want to make the world a better place.

 Voelker is one of two winners this year, along with fellow student Alina Sharafutdinova, who plans to tackle the opioid epidemic.
 Each student receives a $50,000 living stipend and up to $50,000 in startup funding for her project.